analystAlice/data-quality-analysis/README.md

 # Data Quality Analysis with R

 This repository hosts a collection of `Jupyter Notebooks` and `R Notebooks` in both **English** and **Spanish**, dedicated to performing **data quality analysis** using the `R programming language`.
 A detailed analysis structure is provided, enabling thorough inspection and enhanced understanding of an **example dataset**.
 It's important to note that the dataset used is for illustrative purposes only and its practical relevance is limited; it is included solely to demonstrate data analysis methodologies and techniques.
-Additionally, the repository contains `HTML`, `R Markdown` and `PDF` versions of the notebooks and the resulting **images of the graphics**.
+Additionally, the repository contains `HTML`, `Markdown` and `PDF` versions of the notebooks and the resulting **images of the graphics**.

 ## Analysis Index